 Anyone who wants to regularly spend time at Alder Commons should consider becoming a Member!
-Some Members will only be around twice a month, and others may come most days of the week.
-Some Members will join as a household, and others will sign up individually.
-Even if you think you’ll only come once a month, you can still be a Member!
+Some Members are only around twice a month, and others come most days of the week.
+Members can join AC as a household, as an organization, or individually.

 All Members gain access to…

-- Unlimited Alder Commons classes, workshops, and clubs
+- Members-Only Alder Commons classes, workshops, and clubs.

 - Speaker Series

 - Movie Screenings

 - Other Pop-up Events

 - A community of Members who align with our core values

 Alder Commons Members are people of all ages!
 Young people of any age can attend without a parent so long as another adult Member has been designated as their caretaker.
 Designated caretakers can look after 3 non-family-member kids at most.